loighic/macro/docs/pt1a/intro1.md

 title: Intro to Some Economic Concepts
 ---

 This section and the next one cover important economic concepts and tools (the latter being models and graphing).
-This will, in a general way, introduce you to what economics is and how we pursue its study.
+This will, in part, introduce you to what economics is and how we pursue its study.

 ## What is economics?